 All the rope motion is coming from the wrists, keeping them loose and flexible.

 4. Improve footwork

 Jumping rope is a go-to drill for keeping boxers light on their feet.

-Before you learn how to jump rope like a boxer, you must get comfortable with the basics.
+Before you learn how to jump rope like a boxer or do a boxing jump rope workout, you must get comfortable with the basics.
 The hardest part of jumping rope is getting your hands and feet to work in unison.
 Beginners may feel awkward, but you will see results with practice.

-Follow along with FightCamp trainer Tommy Duquette and these three (3) steps to get started:
+Follow along with FightCamp Co-Founder and Trainer Tommy Duquette and these three (3) steps to get started: